bramtechs/loose-sprite-unpacker/README.md

 ## Installation

-Grab the release jar on the right of the screen or compile the program yourself with ```./gradlew jar```
+Grab the release jar on the right of the screen or compile the program yourself with ```./gradlew shadowJar```